fmmb/myservers-admin-scripts/README.md

 # User management
 You can perform the following operations concerning the user management

-Add new users to the group "so", based on a list of users
+Add new users to the group "tm2020", based on a list of users.

+    sudo ./append_users.sh 2020-2021.users.txt tm2020

+If you want to send an e-mail for the users, you must set the variable "admin\_email\_pass" first.

+	read admin_email_pass
+	export admin_email_pass
-    sudo ./append_users.sh alunos_test.txt [so]
+	sudo -E ./append_users.sh 2020-2021.users.txt tm2020

 Reseting the password of a student